 Fire yourself from those tasks that aren't your specialty.
 Generally, marketing is the most difficult task to hire someone.
-Effectively market and promote the business should be the task that the entrepreneur should focus on.
+Instead, effectively market and promote the business should be the task that the entrepreneur should focus on.

 Enjoy the success you create.
 But, if you're looking for more money and wealth, then turn your attention to marketing.
 Marketing is the highest-paid profession and most valuable part of a business.

-Your ability in transforming time in value is correlated to the condition of your mind, and it is constantly being conditioned by your associations.
+Your ability to transform time in value is correlated to the condition of your mind, and your associations are constantly conditioning it.

-Entrepreneur is very susceptible to associations because they have many diverse responsibilities and is often operating under pressure, duress, and urgency.
+The entrepreneur is very susceptible to associations because they have many diverse responsibilities and often operate under pressure, duress, and urgency.
 Playing this game weakened by bad associations is extremely difficult.
-Playing it strengthened and empowered by rich ideas and attitudes seeded into the mind by association can make difficult easy.
+On the other hand, playing it strengthened and empowered by rich ideas and attitudes seeded into the mind by association can make difficulties easy.

-Deliberately increase the amount of your time with constructive associations, with creative, inspiring, encouraging, can-do, strivers, and achievers people.
+Deliberately increase your time with constructive associations, with creative, inspiring, encouraging, can-do, strivers, and achievers people.

 Find your Master Mind.